Globalisation on pause? How scaleups can navigate today's uncertainty9:30 am - 10:30 am

-BGF explains: business debt refinancing
+BGF explains: Business debt refinancing

-Managing debt through debt refinancing is an important part of running a company.
-The key is to ensure your debt level is sustainable and appropriate for your business, while confirming that your borrowing is arranged on the best terms available in the market.
+Managing your existing debt through debt refinancing is an important part of running any business.
+The key is to ensure your debt level is sustainable and appropriate for your business, while confirming your borrowing is arranged on the best terms available in the market.

 What is debt refinancing for business?